xxvzzczxxax/athena/README.md

 The project is currently under development.
 At present, the [ECS](https://en.wikipedia.org/wiki/Entity_component_system) module is implemented, and work is underway to integrate 2D and 3D rendering.

 # Feedback
-If you have any questions or suggestions, I will be happy to discuss them with you in our [Telegram](https://t.me/athena_ecs).
+If you have any questions or suggestions, I will be happy to discuss them with you in my [Telegram](https://t.me/xxvzzczxxax).

 # ECS
 ## World